Skip to main content

 Mike attended Beverley School, a State school in London during the 1970s.
 Of the graduating class, six continued to university.
 He attended Queen Mary College at the University of London for his geological training followed by a post-doc at the University of Aberdeen.

 His first UD encounter was a chance meeting with a UD field trip in 1985 on an isolated beach along the scenic Dorset coast of England.
-As Mike told me: “I proceeded to explain the local geology but sat most of the time - as earlier that morning the seat of my pants had split!”
+As Mike said: “I proceeded to explain the local geology but sat most of the time - as earlier that morning the seat of my pants had split!”

 When he started at the University of Dayton a bit over a year later, he joined a geology department with two full-time faculty, Chuck Ritter and George Springer.
 He was the first foreign national faculty member in the department.
-During the next 33 years and a semester (or exactly 1/3 of a century), he pursued his passion to share geological knowledge with students, teachers, and the public, in addition to “living his dream” of being a paleontologist.
+During the next 33 years and a semester, he pursued his passion to share geological knowledge with students, teachers, and the public, in addition to “living his dream” of being a paleontologist.
 No, not dinosaurs, but marine invertebrates that are typically less than one inch in diameter.
 When people ask, “What’s the most exciting fossil you ever found?” and it turns out to be a brachiopod, they often end up wishing they hadn’t asked.
 Just in case you are wondering what the heck is a brachiopod, here is some show and tell!

 Dr. Vincent Branick began his career at the University of Dayton in 1976, when he was appointed assistant to the director of the Marian Library.
 Before taking that position, Dr. Branick had already earned an M.A. in philosophy from the Catholic University of America (1964), a doctorate in philosophy (1971) from the University of Freiburg, and a doctorate in sacred scripture (1975) from the Pontifical Biblical Institute in Rome.
 Over the course of his time at the University of Dayton he added an M.B.A.
 (1983) to his already impressive list of academic accomplishments.